After a mammoth effort by Jarrod Dixon the team’s production profiler is now ready for an open source release.

 Compiled queries everywhere, is an incredibly cumbersome pattern and certain queries can not even be compiled (like Contains ones)

-Cmholm almost 13 years ago
+Cmholm over 13 years ago

 Cmholm